NewbieTed/QuickFolds/reports/QuickFolds-20250219.md

 #### Team Member 6: Dennis Lam

-Action Items/What you did: Created backend tests for origami and user APIs.
+Action Items/What you did: Created 'new' (create) url of origami in backend and backend tests for origami and user APIs.

-Result (What worked/What didn’t): I struggled a bit with setting up testing for the database - creating the correct environment is finicky, but I succeeded in the end.
+Result (What worked/What didn’t): Origami 'new' feature implemented.
+I struggled a bit with setting up testing for the database - creating the correct environment is finicky, but I succeeded in the end.

-What did you learn: How to use SpringBootTest for testing API/database interactions.
+What did you learn: Details of layers - like service, model, and controller - in Springboot; how to use SpringBootTest for testing API/database interactions.

 Any Current Issues: N/A